top of page

 INSTRUCTIONS

-1. For the sauce: Combine oil, tahini, lemon juice, lemon zest, water, & sea salt in a blender.
-Blend until smooth & creamy
+1. Make the sauce: Combine olive oil, tahini, lemon juice, lemon zest, water, and sea salt in a blender.
+Blend until smooth and creamy.
+Set aside.

-2. Preheat the oven to 375.
-Wash and cut sweet potato into 1″ cubes, toss in olive oil, and sprinkle with Himalayan pink salt.
-Place on a baking sheet and roast at 375.
+2. Roast the sweet potato: Preheat oven to 375°F. Cut sweet potato into 1-inch cubes, toss with olive oil and a pinch of salt.
+Spread on a baking sheet and roast until tender and golden, about 25–30 minutes.

 Comments